PaddlePaddle/docs/doc/fluid/beginners_guide/quick_start.rst

 * Tensor Operations

-The following simple examples may help you quickly konw Fluid:
+The following simple examples may help you quickly know about Fluid:

 1.use Fluid to create a one-dimensional array with five elements, and each element is 1